NixOS/nix.dev/source/contributing/how-to-contribute.md

 Start with asking informed questions, after reading reference documentation and the code relevant to what you care about.

 [Join our community communication platforms](https://nixos.org/community) to get in contact with other users and developers.
-Check out and consider particpating in our [community teams](https://nixos.org/community/#governance-teams) if you're interested in a particular topic.
+Check out and consider participating in our [community teams](https://nixos.org/community/#governance-teams) if you're interested in a particular topic.

 All the source code and documentation is on [GitHub](https://github.com/NixOS), and you need a GitHub account to propose changes.
 Technical discussions happen in issue and pull request comments.